jdholtz/auto-southwest-check-in/CONFIGURATION.md

 > When using the environment variable, you may only specify a single URL.
 > If you are also using `config.json`, it will append the URL as long as it's not a duplicate.

 Users can be notified on successful and failed check-ins.
-This is done through the [Apprise library][0].
+This is done through the [Apprise library].
-To start, first gather the service URL you want to send notifications to (information on how to create service URLs can be found on the [Apprise Readme][1]).
+To start, first gather the service URL you want to send notifications to (information on how to create service URLs can be found on the [Apprise Readme]).
 Then put it in your configuration file.
 ```json
 {
   "notification_urls": "service://my_service_url"